Male pelvic pain

 I want to tell you right now that there is hope.
 That with commitment and training you can make a full recovery from pelvic pain.
 On this website you can learn about and immediately begin a completely new approach to pelvic pain and pelvic floor dysfunction.

 If you have pelvic pain your muscles feel incredibly tight.
-The more tight your pelvic floor muscles feel the more therapies or treatments you probably have tried to relieve the tightness.
+The tighter your pelvic floor muscles feel the more therapies or treatments you probably have tried to relieve the tightness.